Now that Myflixdb, what’s next?

 Myflix Video Library Screenshots

-Members listing window shown above
+Members listing window shown in the above PHP with MySQL project:

 Movie details editing window shown above